Restoring a Chevy C10

 Dynamat is a soundproofing material.
 There are many options for soundproofing, and if you’re planning on doing more serious driving with your truck once it’s restored it’s a good investment.
 There are several opportunities during interior restoration to modernize your ride a little to create a more comfortable environment for you and your passengers.

-You can clean door panels and gauges with a lot of patience, a handful of microfiber cloths, and a gentle cleanser, but many people opt for replacing them instead.
-The reason for this actually has less to do with the difficulty of true restoration and more to do with comfort features that can be offered by modern parts that weren’t available at the time.
+You can clean door panels and gauges with a lot of patience, a handful of microfiber cloths, and a gentle cleanser, but many people opt to replace them instead.
+The reason for this actually has less to do with the difficulty of true restoration and more to do with the added features present on modern parts.

 If you have tears in your seats, then patching them is a great way to extend the life of your bench seat and can help prevent more serious damage.
 Patching vinyl can be a bit of a chore, but if you don’t the tension of the seat will cause the tear to grow in size until eventually, you get a full-length rip.
 Just cut a piece of material to use as the patch, add vinyl-safe glue, and hold it in place until it’s dry.